Year Started: 1990

 The biggest difference between Regent and other cruise lines is the most inclusive cruise experience for the fare possible.
 Every cruise comes with a pre-cruise hotel stay in the city of embarkation and "free" shore tours in every port of call included in the fare.
 No other cruise lines (except river cruises) include shore excursions.
 The base value for these included shore tours is about $220, so a more elaborate tour may have a charge, but in general it will be $220 cheaper than a similar tour offered by a competing cruise line.

-The then-named Radisson Seven Seas Cruises created a hybrid line with five ships, including one permanently positioned in Tahiti called the Paul Gauguin (now a separate cruise line), which are much beloved by well-heeled cruisers with a taste for exotic ports.
+The then-named Radisson Seven Seas Cruises created a hybrid line with five ships, including one permanently positioned in Tahiti called the Paul Gauguin (now a separate cruise line), which is much beloved by well-heeled cruisers with a taste for exotic ports.

 Former CEO Mark Conroy left the helm of Regent in 2012 - although he remains on the Board of Directors.
 He ran the company for nearly 20 years and remains in good standing.Dining